whatdogdoin/shifts/README.md

    Go to credentials and create credentials, with authorized redirect URIs as http://localhost:57053/.  localhost means it is running only on your computer, this is not sending information anywhere else
    Save and download the .json file and rename it to credentials.json
-3. Run these commands in Powershell to install neccessary dependancies pip install --upgrade google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client google-auth google-auth-oauthlib google-auth-httplib2 pip install beautifulsoup4
+3. Run these commands in Powershell to install neccessary dependancies<br />
+   pip install --upgrade google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client google-auth google-auth-oauthlib google-auth-httplib2<br />
+   pip install beautifulsoup4

 4. Put script.py and credentials.json in their own folder, shouldn't really matter where.